amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 The remote Braket device
 ========================

-The remote device of the PennyLane-Braket plugin runs quantum computations on Amazon Braket's remote service.
+The remote qubit device of the PennyLane-Braket plugin runs gate based quantum computations on Amazon Braket's remote service.
 The remote service provides access to hardware providers and a high-performance simulator backend.

 A list of available quantum devices and their features can be found in the `Amazon Braket Developer Guide <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html>`_.